hannahhennighausen/hannahhennighausen.github.io/index.md

 # Teaching

 **Instructor** <br />
+Principles of Microeconomics, Fall 2021, University of Alaska Anchorage <br />
 Principles of Microeconomics, Fall 2020, University of Alaska Anchorage <br />
 Quantitative Methods in Economic Research, Fall 2019, University of Graz <br />
 Principles of Microeconomics, Fall 2016, University of Graz